risjsnx/how-to-root-samsung/README.md

 <a name="4"></a>
 <details>
 <summary>Check your phone software version nam</summary>
-  1.Go to your settings
+  1.Go to your settings<br>
-  2.Scroll down until you see about phone
+  2.Scroll down until you see about phone<br>
-  3.Click on "about phone" then click on "Software versiom" 4.Under "Baseband version" you will a string numbers and characters 5.Screenshot it so you don't have to remember it
+  3.Click on "about phone" then click on "Software versiom"<br>
+  4.Under "Baseband version" you will a string numbers and characters <br>
+  5.Screenshot it so you don't have to remember it <br>
 </details> <br>

 <a name="5"></a>
 <details>
 <summary>How to unlock your bootloader</summary>
-  1.Go to your settings
+  1.Go to your settings <br>
-  2.Scroll down until you see about phone
+  2.Scroll down until you see about phone <br>
-  3.Click on "about phone" then click on "Software versiom" 4.Tap "build number" 5 times until pin dialog pop up 5.Enter your pin and go to the main menu
+  3.Click on "about phone" then click on "Software versiom" <br>
+  4.Tap "build number" 5 times until pin dialog pop up <br>
+  5.Enter your pin and go to the main menu <br>
-  6.scroll down and then you will see a new menu pop up called "developer options" click it 7.Find "OEM Unlocking" and enable it
+  6.scroll down and then you will see a new menu pop up called "developer options" click it <br>
+  7.Find "OEM Unlocking" and enable it <br>
-  8.And also enable USB debugging
+  8.And also enable USB debugging <br>
-  9.now power off your device
+  9.now power off your device <br>
-  10.hold down vol+ and vol- button and plug a usb cable while connected to your laptop 11.then a warning will pop up, long press vol+ button, then wait until your phone is restarted
+  10.hold down vol+ and vol- button and plug a usb cable while connected to your laptop <br>
+  11.then a warning will pop up, long press vol+ button, then wait until your phone is restarted <br>
 </details> <br>

 <a name="6"></a> #fix this
 <details>
 <summary>How to patch your samsung firmware</summary>
-  1.download your firmware from samfw.com and make sure the version is correct with number 4 2.Install magisk v24.2 from [here](https://github.com/topjohnwu/Magisk/releases/tag/v24.2) 3.extract the downloaded firmware
+  1.download your firmware from samfw.com and make sure the version is correct with number 4 <br>
+  2.Install magisk v24.2 from [here](https://github.com/topjohnwu/Magisk/releases/tag/v24.2) <br>
+  3.extract the downloaded firmware <br>
-  4.patch your "AP" firmware
+  4.patch your "AP" firmware <br>
 </details> <br>